 Furthermore, TTF reserves the right to discontinue granting TTF Fellowship status.

-Payments can be made by Standing Order, Direct Debit or through Paypal.
+Payments can be made by Standing Order or through Paypal.

 6. The individual has completed a TTF Fellowship Application, which we’ll provide – it’s very straightforward and designed to provide a simple framework for the basic information we need